 Usually, the team iterates on three to four models per project in order to optimize the design.
-They follow the general molding recommendations, such as including draft angles.
+They follow the general molding and design for manufacturing recommendations, such as including draft angles.
 They mostly work on small parts, and add 0.1 mm vents and 0.5 mm runners.

-Holimaker’s team prints the molds, directly on the build platform at a 50 microns layer height.
-This orientation saves printing time and resin by not using support structures and the team also observed better dimensional accuracy on the mold surfaces after curing.
+Holimaker’s team prints the molds directly on the build platform at a 50-micron layer height.
+For small parts, this orientation saves printing time and resin by not using support structures; the team also observed better dimensional accuracy on the mold surfaces after curing.
 If dimensional errors occur, it is usually on the outside of the block that they post-process with hand sanding to fit the frames.

 The team uses the Holipress injection molding machine in all their studies.
 It is a small manual press, easy to use, and available at a tenth of the cost of an industrial press.

 The molds are placed into a prefabricated aluminum frame which holds the pressure better and ensures that the injection nozzle is not in direct contact with the printed mold.